juniorsundarCasual/TGT/vault/volume-3.chapter-213.md

 "It will all work out eventually," Marie parroted.
 "I am fated with the Heavenly Eye, after all," she said with a chuckle.

-Krish's stopped in place and looked at his Disciple's cheeky grin.
-After a second, he joined her in her mirthful laugh and continued in their journey.
+Krish stopped in place and looked at his Disciple's cheeky grin.
+After a second, he joined her in her mirthful laugh and continued on their journey.

 ____